J58C/DeltaT32/README.md

 | Rust Support   | Designed with esp-rs compatibility in mind   |
 | Outputs        | Gerbers, Schematics, BOMs, 3D Visuals        |

----

 ## Firmware Compatibility

 This hardware is designed to be compatible with the **[esp-rs (Rust for ESP32)](https://github.com/esp-rs)** ecosystem, but **no actual firmware has been implemented or tested** using Rust at this time.
 Custom firmware development in C, C++, or Rust.

----

-## License

-This project is released under the **MIT License** — feel free to use, modify, and distribute it with proper attribution.

----

-## Author

-* [@J58C](https://github.com/J58C) — Creator and maintainer of the DeltaT32 hardware project